 Here are the three strips I saw to completion.
-Click on the images for their full size counterparts.

 Here’s another one of those movies I had no idea existed until it showed up on HBO one day in the early 90s.
 IMDB lists it as a TV movie, but it looks a helluva lot slicker than most of the TV movies I know.
 It’s got a killer cast of character actors including a young Julianne Moore and the creature effects are charming.
 Right now it’s streaming on HBO GO, which makes me wonder if someone who’s in charge of programming has similar B-movie tastes or they just randomly throw movies onto the service to fill a monthly quota.

 In this fantasy version of 1940s Los Angeles, magic has become as ubiquitous as cell phones are today.
 As one character puts it, magic just makes everything easier.
 David Zucker liked to cram background gags into Airplane and his Naked Gun movies whenever the foreground characters were delivering exposition.
 Similarly, in Cast a Deadly Spell there’s almost always something going on in the background to remind you it’s an alternate universe, from levitating cocktail trays to a nightclub that’s bigger on the inside than it is on the outside.